Health

 What Is Tuberculosis (TB)?

 TB is a highly contagious airborne disease caused by the Mycobacterium tuberculosis bacteria.
-The infection mainly targets the lungs but can also affect other parts of the body (extrapulmonary TB).
+The infection primarily targets the lungs but can also affect bones, the brain, and kidneys (extrapulmonary TB).

 🔬 How TB Spreads: